Ross Hewitt – IFMGA Guide, Professional Athlete & Big Mountain Skier

 ‘This 300 m face had previously only seen 2 ascents since 1984.’

-I am currently an aspirant IFMGA British Mountain Guide while spending as much time possible Big Mountain Skiing.
+I am an IFMGA British Mountain Guide living in Chamonix.
 I have great sponsors and a big thanks goes to Black Crows Skis, PLUM, Julbo, Petzl, Mountain Boot Company, Lyon Equipment, Jules, Damian and Mandy at The Boot Room (Sanglard) and Graham and Colin at Footworks who keep me on the hill with fit in perfect condition.
 Skiing maybe an individual sport but there is a team of super heroes working hard for you in the background.